 I love to decorate with gold and cream in the Autumn.
 Right now our house is decked out for Halloween, but come November 1st, I’ll be breaking out the harvest golds and a gagillion pumpkins :)

-This year I decided to add to my collection of harvest inspired projects by creating a simple paper leaf wreath.
-After I finished the wreath I had several paper leaves left over, so I added them to a plain ivory funkin that need a little bit of “something”.
+This year I decided to add to my collection of harvest-inspired projects by creating a simple paper leaf wreath.
+After I finished the wreath I had several paper leaves left over, so I added them to a plain ivory faux pumpkin that needed a little bit of “something”.
 If you’d like the tutorial for the pumpkin just CLICK HERE.

 Distress Ink Pad, Vintage Photo & Sponge

-Cricut e-cutting machine from, Cricut.com – (you can also cut the leaves out by hand)
+Cricut Machine- Explore or Later, (you can also cut the leaves out by hand if you’d prefer)